+■ Load balancing

-Unlike direct channel bundling, load balancing offers the true sum of all bundled bandwidths.
-This version is thus highly effective for combining different bandwidths.
+is thus highly effective for combining different bandwidths.

 7.7.1 DSL port mapping

 A basic requirement for DSL channel bundling is the support of more than one DSL interface per device.
 This means that one or more external DSL modems are connected to the switch of a LANCOM router.